Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Current Threat Landscape

-Social engineering attacks have become increasingly sophisticated and targeted.
-Business Email Compromise (BEC) attacks alone caused $43 billion in losses between 2016-2021.
-Attackers now use artificial intelligence to create more convincing phishing emails and deepfake technology for voice-based attacks.
+Social engineering attacks have become increasingly sophisticated, targeted, and technologically enhanced.
+Business Email Compromise (BEC) attacks alone caused $43 billion in losses between 2016 and 2021 — and the trajectory has only steepened.
+Attackers now use artificial intelligence to create more convincing phishing emails, clone executive voices for fraudulent authorization calls, and generate deepfake video to impersonate trusted figures in real-time conferencing tools.

-The shift to remote work has expanded attack surfaces and reduced natural security oversight.
+The shift to remote work has also expanded attack surfaces and reduced natural security oversight.
 Employees working from home face different threat environments and lack the informal security reinforcement of office settings.
-These changes make systematic social engineering testing more critical than ever.
+The human firewall of 2026 requires different architecture than the one most programs were built to create.

 Regulatory and Compliance Drivers